When you’re first starting out…

 - Freemium Business Models – Many top sites bait you with a free signup…but ultimately charge monthly fees for full use of the product.
 And over time, those fees add up to more than the cost of a professional DAW.
 And that’s absurd.

-Of the truly free sites though, here are the two I recommend:
+Of the truly free sites though, here are two that look pretty promising:

 If you aren’t familiar with them yet, Chromebooks are the laptops designed by Google that work solely as an internet browser.

 Because the stripped-down design uses no native applications, their price point is significantly cheaper than standard laptops.